 Jaw tumors and cysts are relatively rare growths or lesions that develop in the jawbone or the soft tissues in the mouth and face.
-Jaw tumors and cysts, sometimes called odontogenic tumors and cysts, can vary greatly in size and severity.
-These growths are usually noncancerous (benign), but they can be aggressive and invade the surrounding bone and tissue and may displace teeth.
+Jaw tumors and cysts — sometimes referred to as odontogenic or nonodontogenic, depending on their origin — can vary greatly in size and severity.
+These growths are usually noncancerous (benign), but they can be aggressive and expand, displace or destroy the surrounding bone, tissue and teeth.

 Treatment options for jaw tumors and cysts vary, depending on the type of growth or lesion you have, the stage of growth, and your symptoms.
 Mouth, jaw and face (oral and maxillofacial) surgeons can treat your jaw tumor or cyst usually by surgery, or in some cases, by medical therapy or a combination of surgery and medical therapy.

 Products & Services

 A tumor is an abnormal growth or mass of tissue.
 A cyst is a lesion that contains liquid or semisolid material.
 Examples of jaw tumors and cysts include:

 - Ameloblastoma.
 This rare, usually noncancerous (benign) tumor begins in the cells that form the protective enamel lining on the teeth.
 It develops most often in the jaw near the molars.
 The most common type is aggressive, forming large tumors and growing into the jawbone.
 Although this tumor can recur after treatment, aggressive surgical treatment will typically reduce the chance of recurrence.